-It might not always be possible for you to walk your child to school so set up a 'walking buddy' or find out if there is a Walking School Bus near you.
-A Walking School Bus is a system where several parents take responsibility for walking a group of children to and from school.
-For further information contact the Department of Transport.
-The Walking School Bus can provide a smooth and safe transition between no longer walking with your child and walking alone completely.
+It might not always be possible for you to walk your child to school so set up a 'walking buddy' or find out if there is a Walking School BusTM near you.
+A Walking School BusTM is where several parents take responsibility for walking a group of children to and from school.

+For further information on Walking School BusTM contact the Department of Transport.